How to Install qBittorrent on Debian 12, 11, or 10

 Activities > Show Applications > qBittorrent

-A legal notice will pop up when you launch qBittorrent for the first time.
+A legal notice will appear when you launch qBittorrent for the first time.
 This notice helps protect qBittorrent from legal issues related to torrent sharing.
 After you agree to the notice, the main window of qBittorrent will open, and you can start using the software.

 In this section, we focus on installing qBittorrent-nox, which is particularly beneficial for running qBittorrent on a headless Debian server or remotely accessed desktop.
 The WebUI interface enables efficient management of qBittorrent via a web browser.